A Fee Increase for the OpenLearning Course Platform

 OpenLearning had been a free platform on which to host an online course.
 For a writer with shareable skills, this represented another avenue of making money, with little investment other than time and effort.

-However, yesterday I received an email stating that in approximately 1 month's time, OpenLearning (which used to take a 15% commission on paid courses sold) will now charge a $19/month subscription to host courses.
+In February 2019, I received an email stating that OpenLearning (which used to take a 15% commission on paid courses sold) will now charge educators to host courses.

-The commission collected from educators upon sale of enrollments will be reduced, but this in no way makes up for the cost of maintaining a course on their platform for the small time tutor or hobbyist wishing to share their skills.
+The commission collected from sale of enrollments had been reduced, but this in no way made up for the cost of maintaining a course on their platform for the small time tutor or hobbyist wishing to share their skills.

-I cannot exactly say what the result of the site going to a provider pays system will be.
-It will certainly reduce the number of "free" courses on offer, and discourage less dedicated providers.
+At the time, I asked myself what the result of the site going to a provider pays system might be.
+It would certainly reduce the number of "free" courses on offer, and discourage less dedicated providers.

 - One would hope that it would cut down the number of inactive courses.
-Speaking as a keen student, it is frustrating to enroll in a course and find that it is no longer supported.
+Speaking as a keen student, it was frustrating to enroll in a course and find that it was no longer supported.
 Some professor may have set it up for a class at some stage, and once the semester was finished, lost interest completely.

 - Hopefully reduce student disappointment when certificates are not delivered.
-Under the current system, promised certificates are not delivered when the provider loses interest in marking manually, but fails to set up an automated marking system.
-(Most certificates are only evidence of "participation", because the site has no academic registration of its own.
-Students cannot use the certificates to prove their qualification, merely their effort and interest.
-However, many students still enjoy collecting their certificates.)
+Under the old system, promised certificates were not delivered when the provider lost interest in marking manually, but failed to set up an automated marking system.
+(Most certificates are only evidence of "participation", because the site had no academic registration of its own.
+Students could not use the certificates to prove their qualification, merely their effort and interest.
+However, many students still enjoyed collecting their certificates.)

 - Unarguably Increase the costs for course providers.
 (This is obvious!)
-Unfortunately, the move to more commercially orientated providers does not necessarily guarantee that these are more skilled providers.
-Many skilled low budget providers will be forced out of the system.
+Many skilled low budget providers would be forced out of the system.

 - Reduce the variety and choice of online courses.
-Currently you can find a course on almost any area of interest.
-As providers are required to pay a subscription, the less commercially viable and special interest courses will of necessity disappear.
+Originally you could find a course on almost any area of interest.
+Once providers are required to pay a subscription, less commercially viable and special interest courses would of necessity disappear.

-What Does the Change Mean for Me as a Provider?
+What Did the Change Mean for Me as a Provider?

-I am currently completing the boring task of copying my material off the medium of OpenLearning.
-I had a "Poetry Appreciation and Analysis Skills" course on OpenLearning, and am well qualified to run a poetry course.
+I had to complete the boring task of copying my material off the medium of OpenLearning.
+I had a "Poetry Appreciation and Analysis Skills" course on OpenLearning, and was well qualified to run it.

-- I found that the online medium in the OpenLearning format had its drawbacks.
-It would most likely not be worth my paying $19/month in the hopes that - with the inactive and free courses out of the way - my course which offered supported tuition would be discovered by more students.
+- But I found that the online medium in the OpenLearning format had its drawbacks.
+It would most likely not be worth my paying the monthly amount in the hopes that - with the inactive and free courses out of the way - my course which offered supported tuition would be discovered by more students.

 - With no advertising or support from OpenLearning, the course had fallen down the list until it would have been difficult for students to even find.
-It was easily overshadowed by free courses, ten minute courses and courses that could be clicked through requiring no real evidence of learning.
+It was easily overshadowed by other free courses, ten minute courses and courses that could be clicked through, requiring no real evidence of learning.